Legorobotdude/PrivateCode/README.md

 - Command suggestions are based on your description and the files in your directory.
 - Thinking blocks are hidden by default but can be shown with the `thinking:on` command.
 - Partial file reading allows you to focus the LLM on specific parts of a file, which can help reduce token usage and get more targeted responses.
+- The default timeout for LLM operations is 500 seconds, which can be adjusted using the `timeout:N` command if you're experiencing timeouts with larger models or complex queries.

 ## Privacy Considerations